AwalaApp/specs/rs007-pohttp.md

 ## Abstract
 {: .no_toc }

-This document describes PoHTTP, a [parcel delivery binding](rs000-core.md#parcel-delivery-binding) for external Parcel Delivery Connections (PDC) based on HTTP.
+This document describes PoHTTP, a [parcel delivery binding](rs000-core.md#parcel-delivery-binding) for Internet-based Parcel Delivery Connections (PDC) based on HTTP.

 ## Table of contents
 {: .no_toc }